Priesendorf

-Priesendorf is a community in the Upper Franconian district of Bamberg and a member of the administrative community (Verwaltungsgemeinschaft) of Lisberg.
+Priesendorf is a municipality in the Upper Franconian district of Bamberg and a member of the administrative community (Verwaltungsgemeinschaft) of Lisberg.

 Geography

 The community lies in the Steigerwald (forest) on the small river Aurach on the boundary between Upper and Lower Franconia.

 Constituent communities

 Priesendorf's main and namesake centre is by far the bigger of its Gemeindeteile with a population of 1,237.
 The community furthermore has the outlying centre of Neuhausen with a population of 264.

 The community also has two traditional rural land units, known in German as Gemarkungen, also named Priesendorf and Neuhausen (it is traditional for a Gemarkung to be named after a town or village lying nearby).

 History

 Priesendorf belonged to the Barons Münster at Lisberg and was part of the knightly estate of Lisberg.
 With the Act of the Confederation of the Rhine in 1806, the community passed to Bavaria.